Information to the grafted patient:

 - few minutes for powders

 - In high stress conditions, depending on the case, an osteosynthesis can be combined and the loading must be gradual and adapted to the primary stability of the reconstruction.

-- The powder’s presentation in syringe allows aseptic transfer, with the luer-lock connector provided, of a sterile solution of sodium chloride or the patient’s blood previously taken aseptically.
+- The powder’s presentation in syringe allows aseptic transfer, with the luer-lock connector provided, of a sterile sodium chloride solution.

-- The granule’s presentation in syringe allows the aspiration of a sterile sodium chloride solution, patient’s blood or bone marrow.
+- The granule’s presentation in syringe allows the aspiration of a sterile sodium chloride solution.